-Many people like to say that intelligenceled policing is a new trend or a new concept.
+Many people like to say that intelligence-led policing is a new trend or a new concept.
 It is not.
 Following the dots on a map and trying to figure out where the crime is occurring is a part of any good police practice.
-The importance of knowing where crime has occurred, where crime may occur and what the trends are is crucial to the success of any sound strategic plan.
-Unfortunately, too many agencies are simply relying on this surface information to conduct their ‘IntelligenceLed Policing Programs.’
+The importance of knowing where

-“Real intelligenceled policing is way more complex than simple statistics.
-Do not misinterpret me, numbers are important, however, they only tell you part of the story,” says CSI’s Executive Vice President, Rich Norcross, a twentyfive year law enforcement veteran whose career includes twelve years as Camden County’s Commander of Intelligence Services.
+“Real intelligence-led policing is way more complex than simple statistics.
+Do not misinterpret me, numbers are important, however, they only tell you part of the story,” says CSI’s Executive Vice President, Rich Norcross, a twenty-five year law enforcement veteran whose career includes twelve years as Camden County’s Commander of Intelligence Services.
 Take the crime of homicide, for example.
 Countless books and news articles have been written about murder and how to prevent it and/or predict it.
 You cannot begin to recite the number of experts who have appeared on any number of news outlets professing that homicide can be prevented, and then they quote you statistics.
 The sad truth is that killing is a crime of passion and, more importantly, opportunity.
-Certainly steps can be taken to prevent some crimes based on the numbers, but numbers leave out two things that are key to REAL intelligenceled policing – Who? and Why?

 The “Who?” and the “Why?”